dotnet/performance/src/benchmarks/gc/README.md

 ### Install python 3.7+

 On Windows, just go to https://www.python.org/downloads/ and run the installer.
+It's recommended to install a 64-bit version if possible, but not required.

-On other systems it’s better to use your system’s package manager.
+On other systems, it’s better to use your system’s package manager.

 ### Install Python dependencies